akshaychavan10/CTF-Recon-Framework/README.md

 2. **Perform Scans**:
     - Use the `Port Scanning`, `Subdomain Enumeration`, `Web Crawling`, and `Vulnerability Scanning` options to perform scans.
 3. **Schedule Scans**:
-    - Use the `Scan Schedulers` option to schedule recurring scans.
+    - Use the `Schedulers` option to schedule recurring scans.
 4. **Visualize Statistics**:
     - Use the `Visualize Statistics` option to generate and view data visualizations.